automatic-controls/centralizer-for-webctrl/README.md

 1. Restart your WebCTRL server using the *rebootserver* manual command.

 1. The minimal setup requirements have been completed at this point.
-To verify, login using valid credentials for a central operator.
+To verify, log into WebCTRL using valid credentials of a central operator.

 ## Add-On Uninstallation